oneminch/Notes/Java.md

 }
 ```

+- Unlike methods, constructors in Java
+    - Are invoked implicitly.
+    - Must have no explicit return type.
+    - Must have the same name as the class name.
+    - Can't be `abstract`, `static`, `final`, and synchronized.
+- If a class has no constructor, the java compiler creates a default one.
+    - If any kind of constructor is implemented, a default constructor is not provided.

 > [!important]
 > - There can be only one public class per source code file.
 >
 > - If there is a public class in a file, the name of the file must match the name of the public class.
-For example, a class declared as `public class Person { }` must be in a source code file named Person.java.
+>     - For example, a class declared as `public class Person { }` must be in a source code file named Person.java.
+>
+> - This also applies towards interfaces.

 > [!note]
 > - The `new` keyword is required to dynamically allocate memory for objects at runtime.
-It is used to create instances of both regular classes and array objects.
+>     - It is used to create instances of both regular classes and array objects.
+>     - In Java, all class objects are dynamically allocated.
 >
-> - The `this` keyword is not necessary to access properties and methods within a class as long as there are no naming conflicts.
+> - The `this` keyword is not necessary to access properties and methods within a class as long as there's no ambiguity (e.g. naming conflicts).
+>     - `this` is a **reference variable** that refers to the current object.
+>        - The compiler adds `this` by default if not provided in code.

 - **Immutable Classes**
     - The state of an instance object cannot be changed once it is created.